AlineAl/AlineLeroy_3_11012021/README.md

 ## 💾 Step by step

 I was able to discover SASS with this project.
 Since then, it is a tool that I use for its practical and efficient side.
-With SASS we can arrange the contents by file, indent, make mixins...
+With SASS we can arrange the contents by file, indent, make mixins...Mobile-first has made the implementation of responsive design easier.

 Thanks to the sharing of other developers and the Openclassrooms courses, I quickly took over SASS.
 This project was also an opportunity to discover keyframes for CSS animations, a tool that I also appreciate.
 I could see the importance of the cubic-bezier, of the ease-in-out for a more natural and fluid animation.

 ## 🔌 Points to improve

+When the code repeats itself, I should have thought about a better use of my variables with SASS.
+I'm also thinking of training myself to create more complex, more fluid animations.
+I know I can do animation with Javascript but I realize that CSS animation gives a lot of interesting animations.

+In future projects, I plan to instead create a file that contains all the media-queries instead of one media-queries per content.

 ## 🧬 My references